KMAYAMA2/notes/content/people/Daniel Everett.md

 - Human language ≠ A computer code
 	- Grammar ≠ Meaning
 		- Culture, grammar, and meaning each imply the others
-			- Culture = Inexplicable framework/theory ???
+			- Culture = Inexplicable framework/theory ??? #revisit
 				- “Understanding the nature and role of culture in human behaviour, language and thinking is essential for comprehending the evolution of human language.”
 - Structured knowledge = Lists _and_ [[3-1c2d Human knowledge is hierarchically structured.
 It's a list but also about how things on the list relate to one another.
 The sum of what we know is greater than all things put together. |how things on the lists relate to one another]]
 - A common symbol, slogans, chants, anthems, phrases
-	- The group proclamation becomes individuals’ value ⇒ The social and the individual become linked ⇒ Culture ⇒ Words take on new meanings, or new words with new meanings are born (because languages are arbitrary in nature)
+	- The group proclamation becomes individuals’ value ⇒ The social and the individual become linked ⇒ Culture ⇒ Words take on new meanings, or new words with new meanings are born (*because languages are arbitrary in nature*)
 - I think there is some aspect of how culture defines what should remain unsaid
 	- All the more difficult because you can’t really extrapolate what’s been said, unless you understand the culture behind
 		- But to understand the culture behind you have to be one of them
 			- But there’s no way you can assume completely the same background as the counterpart
-				- Culture can be a text? #develop
 - We also eat like who we eat with, think like those we think with
-	- Maybe an argument for why we should spend time with those whom you want to be like
+	- Maybe an argument for why we should [[2-1a1a3a You're the average of your five closest friends OR You're the average of the people whose content you consume the most |spend time with those whom you want to be like]]
 		- How Pirahas’ body dimensions are constant
 			- ‘Grow like who you grow with’
 				- Genotype ≠ Phenotype